Battle of Brown's Ferry: Battle

-Baldy Smith was assigned two brigades under Brigadier Generals William B. Hazen and John B. Turchin as well as the Engineer Brigade under Col. Timothy Robbins Stanley.
+Smith was assigned two brigades under Brigadier Generals William B. Hazen and John B. Turchin as well as the Engineer Brigade under Col. Timothy Robbins Stanley.
 Turchin's men would march overland across a bend in the Tennessee River known as Moccasin Point and hold the east bank at Brown's Ferry.
 Hazen's men had the more hazardous task.
 Organized into 50 squads of 21 men each (20 soldiers and 1 officer) Hazen's men would ferry down the river in pontoon boats manned by Stanley's men.
 A third column under Maj.
 Gen. Joseph Hooker would advance from Bridgeport, Alabama, for relief of Hazen's men if necessary.

 At 3:00 am, Hazen's men boarded the pontoons and quietly rode around Moccasin Point past the Lookout Mountain pickets.
 Using the river's current for swift movement, an early morning fog helped cover their movements.
 The landing was to be made at ferry landing and at another gorge downriver.
-On the morning of October 27, there was one company guarding the ferry itself, with five companies nearby in reserve.
+On the morning of October 27, there was one company guarding the ferry, with five companies nearby in reserve.
 Hazen's men reached the landing points at 5:00 am amidst relative silence, though some Federal soldiers had broken silence when they were fired upon early on.
 Some of the storming parties slightly missed their objectives, but ultimately the landing points were gained allowing the Union troops to come ashore, drive off the Confederate pickets, and immediately begin entrenching.

-Upon hearing the news of the landing, Oates immediately formed a counterattack—using two companies in a diversionary frontal attack and leading the other three in an attempt to cut off the Union force from the ferry.
+Upon hearing the news of the landing, Oates formed a counterattack—using two companies in a diversionary frontal attack and leading the other three in an attempt to cut off the Union force from the ferry.
 However, the 6th Indiana Infantry had just landed and was able to drive off the Confederates.
 During the fighting Oates was taken out of action by a gunshot wound to the hip; at this time his men started retreating.
 Simultaneously, Stanley's oarsmen began to ferry Turchin's men across the river.
 Hazen and Turchin's combined force now outflanked the Confederates, who retreated to the south toward Wauhatchie.